AdobeDocs/marketo.pt-BR/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/override-analytics-behavior-at-the-program-level.md

    ![](assets/image2014-9-24-11-3a40-3a57.png)

-1. Na guia **Configuração**, arraste o Comportamento do Analytics para a tela.
+1. Em **Configuração** , arraste o Comportamento do Analytics para a tela.

    ![](assets/image2014-9-24-11-3a41-3a2.png)